Culture of Saudi Arabia: Cuisine

-Coffee is often served "with great ceremony", and it is customary to drink two or three cups to indicate your approval of the coffee.
-Cups are refilled unless a gesture—shaking your cup—is made to indicate you've had enough.
+Coffee is often served "with great ceremony", and it is customary for a person to drink two or three cups to indicate their approval of the coffee.
+Cups are refilled unless a gesture—shaking the cup—is made to indicate the coffee-drinker has had enough.
 It is considered good manners for a guest to eat heartily.

-Food Sources
+Food sources

 Saudi Arabia is a deserted country where many oases can be found.
-Accordingly, over 18 million date palms are planted in the country and 600 million pounds of date are produced every year.
-Thus, dates are considered one of the main and permanent fruit in Saudi Arabia, particularly in Ramadan when dates are eaten in sunset by fasters to break their fast.
+Accordingly, over 18 million date palms are planted in the country and 600 million pounds of dates are produced every year.
+Thus, dates are considered one of the main and permanent fruits in Saudi Arabia, particularly in Ramadan when dates are eaten in sunset by fasters to break their fast.
 Additionally, dates are eaten as a snack and many Saudi desserts are made of dates.
 Besides dates, numerous kinds of foodstuffs are planted in Saudi Arabia, including wheat, rice, beans, watermelon and others.
 Animals, such as goats, sheep, cows and camels are also nurtured in the country.

 News media

-Educated Saudis are well informed of issues of the Arab world, the Islamic world, and the world at large, but freedom of the press and public expression of opinion are not recognized by the government.
-The "Basic Law" of the kingdom states that the media's role is to educate and inspire national unity, and are prohibited from acts that lead "to disorder and division".
+Educated Saudis are well-informed of issues of the Arab world, the Islamic world, and the world at large, but freedom of the press and public expression of opinion are not recognized by the government.
+The Basic Law of Saudi Arabia states that the media's role is to educate and inspire national unity, and are prohibited from acts that lead "to disorder and division".
 News stories, public speeches and other acts of personal expression cannot conflict with traditional Islamic values, or dissent from government policy, insult government officials, especially the royal family, and cannot delve too deeply into certain sensitive and taboo subject matters that might embarrass the government or spread dissent, i.e. the role of women in Saudi society, the treatment of Shiite Muslims, damage caused by natural disasters, or social problems such as the AIDS-HIV pandemic and human trafficking.

 Most Saudi Arabian newspapers are privately owned but subsidized and regulated by the government.

 As of 2013, BBC News reported that criticism of the government and royal family and the questioning of Islamic tenets "are not generally tolerated.
 Self-censorship is pervasive."
 As of 2014, Freedom House rates the kingdom's press and internet "Not Free".